natstar93/CV/README.md

 #### Senior Web Engineer (Apr 2020 – March 2023)
 - Taking the lead on multiple deliverables requiring collaboration within the team and with other teams
-- Identifying improvements to testing
 - Researching and implementing new libraries and new tech (React hooks, React Testing Library)
 - Running front end learning sessions and pairing on TDD with more junior team members
+- Making improvements to tech stack and identifying improvements to testing

 Achievements
-- Led two teams to implement white labelling across 4 frontend applications, finding configuration solutions to heavily customised projects
+- Successfully led two teams in implementing white labeling across four front-end applications, addressing configuration challenges in heavily customized projects
-- Took the lead on both a delay compensation project and a redesign of the site's bookings view, both of which have received very positive feedback and were delivered in time for the site migration
+- Lead developer of a delay compensation project and a redesign of the site's bookings view, both of which received highly positive feedback and were completed in time for the site migration
-- Helped an API focussed team design new endpoints suitable for our use cases and rewrote parts of the integration test suite to mock the new responses
+- Helped an API focussed team design new endpoints suitable for our use cases and rewrote parts of the integration test suite to mock the new responses.
+Rolled out the migration successfully
+- Refactored a live application to Typescript, introduced widespread use of Context and implemented AWS autoscaling

 #### Interim Engineering Team Lead (May 2020 – Sep 2020)
 - Managing a full stack team of 8 developers remotely
 - Working with the Product Owner to plan development work, ensure prioritisation of tech debt and set achievable goals for the team

 Achievements
-- Overseeing my team's support for the french site's migration in which we were responsible for migration of user accounts upon login
+- Supervised my team's support for the migration of the French site.
+We were responsible for migration of user accounts upon login
-- Planned and managed an urgent project as part of a cross team intiative to allow users to amend reservations, in response to new restrictions on some rail services
+- Planned and managed an urgent project as part of a cross-team intiative to allow users to amend reservations, in response to new restrictions on some rail services
-- Supported team members with empathy by listening and responding to their doubts and difficulties
+- Provided empathetic support to team members by actively listening and addressing their concerns and challenges

 #### Developer (Oct 2017 – Mar 2020)
-- Building greenfield React applications and contributing to a new stateful login & customer migration form.
+- Building greenfield React applications and contributing to a new stateful login & customer migration form
-- Fetching data from external APIs using Node and exposing endpoints to the client side.
+- Fetching data from external APIs using Node and exposing endpoints to the client side
-- Delivering features end to end, from planning and estimating through to production deployment.
+- Delivering features end to end, from planning and estimating through to production deploymen
-- Helping organise meetups at Trainline and coaching at Code First Girls and Codebar.
+- Helping organise meetups at Trainline and coaching at Code First Girls and Codebar

 Achievements
-* I won an award as part of a cross team cluster that delivered the eticketing project
+* Won an award as part of a cross-team cluster that delivered the eticketing project
 * Launched a new and fully tested application with auth, logging and monitoring
-* I helped organise and presented at the annual Trainline Tech Summit
+* Helped organise and presented at the annual Trainline Tech Summit

 #### Associate Developer (Jun 2016 – Sep 2017)